Inference for parameters identified by conditional moment restrictions using a generalized Bierens maximum statistic: Introduction

-We demonstrate the usefulness of our method by a proof of concept.
-First, we revisit the test of \citet{SSA:2004} and show that our method yields a rejection of the null hypothesis at the conventional level, in contrast to the original analysis.
-Second, we revisit \citet{yogo2004} and find that an uninformative confidence interval (resulting from unconditional moment restrictions) for the elasticity of intertemporal substitution, based on annual US series ($n \approx 100$ and $p = 4$), can turn into an informative one.
+We demonstrate the usefulness of our method by applying it to a couple of empirical examples.
+First, as our main example, we revisit \citet{yogo2004} and find that an uninformative confidence interval (resulting from unconditional moment restrictions) for the elasticity of intertemporal substitution, based on annual US series ($n \approx 100$ and $p = 4$), can turn into an informative one.
+We provide further supporting evidence via extensive Monte Carlo experiments that mimic \citet{yogo2004}.
+Second, as our supplementary example, in the online appendix, we revisit the test of \citet{SSA:2004} and show that our method yields a rejection of the null hypothesis of rational unbiased reporting of ability status at the conventional level even with a small sample size $n \approx 350$ and relatively large $p=21$.
+Interestingly, \citet{SSA:2004} already implemented their version of Bierens' test and failed to reject the null.
+This is also consistent with an anonymous referee's point that the original Bierens' tests are not recommended for applications with small sample sizes.
 Both empirical examples suggest that there is substantive evidence for the efficacy of our proposed method.